-Moms would all support each other which ever option they choose.
-Being a mom is hard job and none of us want or need to feel judged for the decision we make about children.
+Mums would all support each other, whichever option they choose.
+Being a mum is a hard job and none of us want or need to feel judged for the decision we make about children.

-Moms do feel judged for the decision we make.
+Moms do feel judged for the decisions we make.
 Those who stay at home are ‘sponging off the state’ and ‘lazy”.

-On more than one occasion I have felt judged for my decision to have a full-time 9-5 job, whilst my little one attends nursery.
+On more than one occasion, I have felt judged for my decision to have a full-time 9-5 job, whilst my little one attends child care.
 He has done since he was 8 months old.

 - Just because you work it doesn’t mean you’re not maternal

-- Because you work it doesn’t mean you don’t love your child
+- Because you work, it doesn’t mean you don’t love your child

 - Just because you leave them, it doesn’t mean they’ll stop loving you or forget you – you’ll always be their mom.